 Create a live discussion platform

-One way to open up the video's potential reach within the class is to create an open backchannel in which students can communicate and discuss the video as it's playing live.
+One way to widen the video's potential reach within the class is to create an open backchannel in which students can communicate and discuss the video as it's playing live.
 If watching as a group in the class, you can stop and take points or questions as you go along.

 Alternatively, if this is remotely being shared, you can use a video chat platform for discussions and questions.
-Or you could even use a dedicated debate platform such as Parlay.
+Or you could even use a dedicated debate platform such as Parlay (opens in new tab).

 Set summaries as tasks